-Enhanced indemnities are provided to certain Directors of the Company by Santander UK plc (where such person has been nominated in writing by Santander UK plc as its representative on the board) against liabilities and associated costs which they could incur in the course of their duties to the Company.
+Enhanced indemnities are provided to certain Directors of the Company by Santander UK plc (where such person has been nominated in writing by Santander UK plc as its representative on the Board) against liabilities and associated costs which they could incur in the course of their duties to the Company.
+All indemnities remain in force as at the date of the Annual Report and Financial Statements.
+A copy of each of the indemnities is kept at the registered office address of Santander UK plc.